Regan W. H. Macaulay

 Lobivia Jajoiana likes that Abigail calls her Libby because she doesn’t want to attract more attention than she already does for being a weird looking plant with spiky spines.
 Libby wishes that Abigail would touch her the way she touches the other pretty and colourful plants in her garden.
 One day, Abigail brings home a beautiful African violet plant which she names Violet and sets it on the window sill next to Libby.
 Violet asks if Libby is a “porcupine” and brags about her “colourful flowers and big soft leaves” and how everyone stops to admire her.
 Libby replies, “No one looks at me, not even the house cat."
 Eventually, Libby begins to grow a huge crimson flower.
 When Prea the house cat tries to bite Libby’s red blossom, her nose is pricked by Libby’s spines and she scurries off.
 Violet realizes how lucky and special Libby is to have a beautiful flower and needles for protection.
 “A special plant deserves a special name,” Violet says.
 When Libby tells Violet her real name, Lobivia Jajoiana, Violet says, “a special proper name for a special beautiful friend.”
 This charmingly illustrated, heartwarming story would be a great educational resource for home and school libraries to show young readers self-acceptance, friendship and respect for others.

-Check out Libby's Zoom Launch Party, held
+Check out Libby's Zoom Launch Party (for the original edition), held

 THURSDAY OCTOBER 1st at 7pm ET